wbhicks/wbhicks.github.io/content/docket/anniversaries/index.md

 ~ The medlar, also known as the "open-arse", the "monkey's bottom", etc..
 On the BBC Future subsite of the BBC Britain news site, Zaria Gorvett writes:

 > "The fruit reached its peak in the 1600s ...
 It was still widely known until the early 20th Century, though less celebrated.
-Then in the 1950s it abruptly vanished from the public consciousness altogether."
+Then in the 1950s it abruptly vanished from the public consciousness altogether. ...
->
-> "...
 In the medlar's native territory near the Caspian Sea, the fruit remains as popular as ever.
 It's still widely grown in Iran, Azerbaijan, Kyrgyzstan, Georgia and Turkey, where it's sold in markets as musmula."

 ~ In the UK, one likely contributor to the medlar's decline was the increasing availability of year-round tropical fruits, Gorvett reports; another she cites is the relative inconvenience of winter-picking and ripening[1] the medlar.

 [1]: "put them in a crate of sawdust or straw and forget about them for several weeks"

 See also

 => https://en.wikipedia.org/wiki/Mespilus_germanica WP / Medlar

 ~ The medlar figures in the prologue to one of Chaucer's Canterbury Tales, _The Reeve's Tale_.
 Here's the relevant passage, excerpted from the prologue: